 - Washington State Department of Financial Institutions has developed a list of financial resources for Washington consumers impacted by COVID-19.
 Find information related to unemployment, trouble paying rent, credit cards and mortgages, student loan deferment, short term emergency loans, Insurance Issues, and avoiding scams.
 Learn more Washington State Department of Financial Institutions Washington State Department of Financial Institutions

 City of Redmond Utility Billing:

-Governor Jay Inslee has issued Proclamation 20-23, pertaining to Utility Ratepayer Assistance and Preservation of Essential Services, and he has called on public utilities to suspend water shut-offs for failure to pay, waive late fees, and expand customer assistance programs.
-This proclamation has been most recently extended to October 15, 2020.
-The City of Redmond is committed to keeping our customers connected to essential services during the COVID-19 pandemic emergency.
+Governor Jay Inslee has issued Proclamation 20-23, pertaining to Utility Ratepayer Assistance and Preservation of Essential Services, and has called on public utilities to suspend water shut-offs for failure to pay, waive late fees, and expand customer assistance programs (updated 10/15/20).
 If you are experiencing economic hardship as a result of the COVID-19 pandemic, you may be eligible for support, including long-term payment arrangements or bill assistance.
 This Proclamation does not relieve customers from the obligation to pay for utility services.